cseharshit/cseharshit/README.md

 If I have to sell myself, these are my basic attributes:

-- 🇭 Hard-working.
+- **H** Hard-working.
 I'm a super lazy guy otherwise, But when I have work to do, I'd give all I have to finish it, so that  I could go back to being lazy again. xD

-- 🅰️ Adaptable.
+- **A** Adaptable.
 Well, the best thing one can do is to adapt to change as quickly as possible, right?

-- 🇷 Realistic.
+- **R** Realistic.
 Being realistic is really important to a software developer, especially when it comes to giving or accepting deadlines.
 I believe, it's better to be realistic about a project, then to commit something I can't achieve.

-- 🇸 Shrewd.
+- **S** Shrewd.
 Savvy?

-- 🇭 Humane.
+- **H** Humane.
 If I ain't human enough, I could not be anything.
 It's really important for us to be socially responsible.
 Otherwise what is the point of doing anything?

-- 🇮 Inquisitive.
+- **I** Inquisitive.
 Would it hurt to know about this or that or everything?
 I wanna how things work.

-- 🇹 Truthful.
+- **T** Truthful.
 You can't grow further without being true to yourself.

 # 💻 Technical Skills I possess: